Fujian: Qing dynasty

 The late Ming and early Qing dynasty symbolized an era of a large influx of refugees and another 20 years of sea trade ban under the Kangxi Emperor, a measure intended to counter the refuge Ming government of Koxinga in the island of Taiwan.

 The sea ban implemented by the Qing forced many people to evacuate the coast to deprive Koxinga's Ming loyalists of resources.
 This has led to the myth that it was because Manchus were "afraid of water".

 Incoming refugees did not translate into a major labor force, owing to their re-migration into prosperous regions of Guangdong.
-In 1683, the Qing dynasty conquered Taiwan in the Battle of Penghu and annexed it into the Fujian province, as Taiwan Prefecture.
+In 1683, the Qing dynasty conquered Taiwan in the Battle of Penghu and annexed it into Fujian province, as Taiwan Prefecture.
 Many more Han Chinese then settled in Taiwan.
 Today, most Taiwanese are descendants of Hokkien people from Southern Fujian.
 Fujian and Taiwan were originally treated as one province (Fujian-Taiwan-Province), but starting in 1885, they split into two separate provinces.

 In the 1890s, the Qing ceded Taiwan to Japan via the Treaty of Shimonoseki after the First Sino-Japanese War.
-In 1905-1907 Japan made overtures to enlarge its sphere of influence to include Fujian.
+In 1905–1907 Japan made overtures to enlarge its sphere of influence to include Fujian.
 Japan was trying to obtain French loans and also avoid the Open Door Policy.
-Paris provided loans on condition that Japan respects the Open Door principles and does not violate China's territorial integrity.
+Paris provided loans on condition that Japan respected the Open Door principles and didn't violate China's territorial integrity.

 Republic of China

 The Xinhai revolution overthrew the Qing dynasty and brought the province into the rule of the Republic of China.

+The anarchist Constitution Protection Region of Southern Fujian was established by Chen Jiongming from 1918 to 1920.

 Fujian briefly established the independent Fujian People's Government in 1933.
 It was re-controlled by the Republic of China in 1934.

 Fujian came under a Japanese sea blockade during World War II.